Fleet Conversion to R99

 Improved energy efficiency can significantly reduce scope 2 emissions.
 As a responsible entity, we must seize each opportunity to reduce energy consumption on the terminal premises.
 One of our completed initiatives improved our lighting system by installing eco-friendly LED on around our facility.
 The 70% reduction in electricity consumption provides savings equal to 93 homes being powered for an entire year.

 With freight movement at the core of our business, one of the best ways to reduce our carbon impact is to improve the fuel efficiency of our operations.
-In 2022, Husky began replacing its traditional diesel RTG crane fleet with a plan to acquire a total of 12 new Hybrid-Electric RTGs.
-4 are currently in operation and the work to facilitate adding 8 more will begin early 2026.
+In 2022, Husky began replacing its traditional diesel RTG crane fleet with a plan to acquire new Hybrid-Electric RTGs.

 As one of the first container terminals in the Pacific Northwest to provide shore power, Husky Terminal leads by example in reducing carbon emissions from ships while docked.
 The shore power system allows vessels to plug into the local grid, drawing power that is 98% sourced from clean hydroelectric energy.
 This reduces the need for ships to run their auxiliary engines while at port, which significantly cuts down on air pollution in our local communities.